 Many of the little tricks done by Johnny 5 on-screen (like flipping through book pages in a blink of the eye and tossing a washer into the air in a mimic of a scene from an old gangster movie he saw) were done using relatively simple, yet ingenious sleight-of-hand prop effects.
 For instance, the pages were flipped using an air hose, while the washer was flipped using a piece of string at both ends sideways.
-Not only did this save money for the producers for the actual robot and the screenplay, but they proved remarkably effective in getting just the right look needed for the scenes.
+Not only did this save money for the producers for the actual robot and the screenplay, but they proved to be remarkably effective in getting just the right look needed for the scenes.

-There was a script for a possible third Short Circuit movie written in 1989 and rewritten in 1990, but it was found to be unsatisfactory by the producers, and the project was subsequently scrapped.
-According to Variety magazine in April of 2008, Dimension Films had bought the rights to make a third Short Circuit movie, in which the plot would involve a boy from a broken family meeting and befriending Number 5.
-It remains unclear however if this movie will be a sequel to the first two movies, or a remake of this movie.
+There was a script for a possible third Short Circuit movie written in 1989 and re-written in 1990, but it was found to be unsatisfactory by the producers, and the project was subsequently scrapped.
+According to Variety Magazine in April of 2008, Dimension Films had bought the rights to make a third Short Circuit movie, in which the plot would involve a boy from a broken family meeting and befriending Number 5.
+It remains unclear, however, if this movie will be a sequel to the first two movies, or a remake of this movie.

 Fisher Stevens plays a character called Ben Jabituya, who has an exaggerated Indian accent and mannerisms.
-However he is not Indian.
+However, he is not Indian.
 When asked where he is from, he responds Bakersfield, and that his ancestors are from Pittsburgh.